Fred Martin (baseball): Taught 'split-finger fastball'

 In addition, he would have a long post-playing career as a scout, minor league manager and pitching coach, largely in the Chicago Cubs organization.
 He was a member of the Cubs' College of Coaches from 1961 to 1965 and served as a minor league instructor for the Cubs (1966–1975; 1977–1978) and Detroit Tigers (1976).
 He became especially famous as a proponent of the split-finger fastball, which he taught to Cub farmhand Bruce Sutter, who mastered it, became a dominant relief pitcher in the 1970s and 1980s, and was elected to the Baseball Hall of Fame in 2006.

 Sutter's success focused industry-wide attention on Martin's expertise.
 In 1979, former Cub shortstop Don Kessinger, named the playing manager of the Chicago White Sox, asked him to be his pitching coach, but Martin was ill with cancer.
 He began treatments in March, and served only a few weeks in the job.
-He died June 11, 1979, in Chicago, at the age of 63.
+He died June 11, 1979, in Chicago, at the age of 63 of cancer.